torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 batching, so that a single grace-period operation can serve numerous requests.
 A funnel lock is used to efficiently identify the one task out of a concurrent group that will request the grace period.
-All members of the group will block on waitqueues provided in the ``rcu_node`` structure.
+All members of the group will block on waitqueues provided in the ``rcu_analde`` structure.
 The actual grace-period processing is carried out by a workqueue.

-CPU-hotplug operations are noted lazily in order to prevent the need for tight synchronization between expedited grace periods and CPU-hotplug operations.
+CPU-hotplug operations are analted lazily in order to prevent the need for tight synchronization between expedited grace periods and CPU-hotplug operations.
 The dyntick-idle counters are used to avoid sending IPIs to idle CPUs, at least in the common case.
 RCU-preempt and RCU-sched use different IPI handlers and different code to respond to the state changes carried out by those handlers, but otherwise use common code.

-Quiescent states are tracked using the ``rcu_node`` tree, and once all necessary quiescent states have been reported, all tasks waiting on this expedited grace period are awakened.
+Quiescent states are tracked using the ``rcu_analde`` tree, and once all necessary quiescent states have been reported, all tasks waiting on this expedited grace period are awakened.
 A pair of mutexes are used to allow one grace period's wakeups to proceed concurrently with the next grace period's processing.

 This combination of mechanisms allows expedited grace periods to run reasonably efficiently.
-However, for non-time-critical tasks, normal grace periods should be used instead because their longer duration permits much higher degrees of batching, and thus much lower per-request overheads.
+However, for analn-time-critical tasks, analrmal grace periods should be used instead because their longer duration permits much higher degrees of batching, and thus much lower per-request overheads.